kubernetes/kube-state-metrics/README.md

 exposes raw data unmodified from the Kubernetes API, this way users have all the data they require and perform heuristics as they see fit.

-The metrics are exported through the [Prometheus golang client](https://github.com/prometheus/client_golang) on the HTTP endpoint `/metrics` on the listening port (default 80).
-They are served either as plaintext or protobuf depending on the `Accept` header.
+The metrics are exported on the HTTP endpoint `/metrics` on the listening port (default 80).
+They are served as plaintext.
 They are designed to be consumed either by Prometheus itself or by a scraper that is compatible with scraping a Prometheus client endpoint.
 You can also open `/metrics` in a browser to see the raw metrics.

 ## Table of Contents